ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Because system architecture will vary greatly from use case to use case, there are no set requirements for what a submodule represents either in evidence or in attestation results.
 Profiles, {{profiles}}, may wish to impose requirements.
-An attester that outputs attestation results with submodules should document the semantics it associates with particular submodules for the verifier.
+An attester that outputs evidence with submodules should document the semantics it associates with particular submodules for the verifier.
-Likewise, verifier that outputs attestation results with submodules should document the semantics it associates with the submodules for the relying party.
+Likewise, a verifier that outputs attestation results with submodules should document the semantics it associates with the submodules for the relying party.

 A submodule claim is a map that holds some number of submodules.
 Each submodule is named by its label in the submodule claim map.